-I am a teacher, certified leadership and life coach, trusted advisor to executives, and an award-winning human resources executive.
-In my 20-plus years serving the talent force within large, high profile media corporations, I have worked with hundreds of high achievers like you.
+I am a teacher and mentor to many, certified leadership and life coach, trusted advisor to executives, and an award-winning human resources executive.
+In my 20-plus years serving the talent force within large, high profile media corporations, my greatest sense of satisfaction has always come from helping individuals realize their potential and achieve their goals and dreams.

 “There has to be a better way.”